ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 ProviderSaveConfig method

-Save provider specific information to a SmsProtocolDialup configuration file.
+Saves provider specific information to a configuration file.
+A previous file will be overwritten automatically.

 Parameters: